At Alohomora, we are inspired by the Design Thinking Framework, and thought we would use it to illustrate how we came into being.

 - Motivated: Children who will take charge of their own lives, continuously seek opportunities to learn and grow, and have the skills and mindsets to turn problems into opportunities.

 The question was, how can we empower children to realize their potential?
 We decided to create opportunities for students to develop:

 - Skills: Critical Thinking, Teamwork, Communication, Problem Solving, Goal Setting

 - Tools: Internet Literacy for self-learning, Reflective Practices

-Vision statement developed, we set out to research exciting value-based education practices, the science of happiness and the design thinking framework developed by IDEO.
+Vision statement was developed.
+We set out to research exciting value-based education practices, the science of happiness and the design thinking framework developed by IDEO.

 Our curriculum for the different projects is built on the following three beliefs:

-- Project based learning is the best way to bring relavance to a student's educational experience and motivate them to be life-long learners.
+- Project based learning is the best way to bring relevance to a student's educational experience and motivate them to be life-long learners.

 - Building the habit of reflection enables children, and for that matter everyone, to continuously learn from their daily experiences, and start identifying their strengths, areas of development and their interests.

-Being TFI alums trained per the TAL*** model, we believe in regular reflections, continually improving our effectiveness, and working relentlessly to evolve ourselves to fit the needs and demands of the market.
+Being TFI alums, trained as per the TAL*** model, we believe in regular reflections, continually improving our effectiveness, and working relentlessly to evolve ourselves to fit the needs and demands of the market.